BastienFaure/jarvis/README.rst

 Here is a quick description of available options (all of them are mandatory):

-* ``pentests_directory`` : path to the file that will contain all the paths to performed pentests
+* ``pentests_history`` : path to the file that will contain all the paths to performed pentests
 * ``user_directory`` : since a pentest is supposed to be performed by several persons, this is the name of your directory within the pentest's one
 * ``output_directory`` : the directory within your user's directory that will contain all records produced by available hooks
-* ``pentest_tree`` : this is a very important one, it describes the structure of your pentest directory that will be created after a ``pentest init``.
-For the moment, I'm too lazy for creating directories accordingly to previously described options, but this should come soon.
+* ``pentest_tree`` : this is a very important configuration, it describes the structure of your pentest directory that will be created after a ``pentest init``.
+For the moment, I'm too lazy for creating directories according to previously described options so the directory tree must be fully described in this setting.
+This advanced feature should come soon.
 Note that some commands will obviously fail if you do not create ``user_directory`` or ``output_directory``
 * ``notesfiles`` : the file that will be used for taking notes
-* ``interface`` : the network interface through which test are going made
+* ``interface`` : the network interface through which test are going to be performed
 * ``editor`` : your preferred editor (``vim``, ``emacs``, whatever)

 If you want to start a new pentest, run the following commands::